I am a parent. How can I get involved?

 Any advice on auditions?

-- Prepare as much as possible prior to the audition.
-Sheet music and backing tracks for musicals are made available prior to the audition.
+Prepare as much as possible prior to the audition.
+Sheet music and accompaniment tracks for musicals are made available prior to the audition.

 Can parents and friends attend auditions?